syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 Different modes
 </td>
 <td>
-SfNumericTextBox provides supports to specific modes like numeric, currency and percent.
-To know more about different modes in SfNumericTextBox, refer {{'[here](https://help.syncfusion.com/windowsforms/sfnumerictextbox/gettingstarted#different-types-of-format-modes)'| markdownify }}.
+Supports specific modes like numeric, currency, and percent.
+To learn more about different modes in SfNumericTextBox, refer to {{'[here](https://help.syncfusion.com/windowsforms/sfnumerictextbox/gettingstarted#different-types-of-format-modes)'| markdownify }}.
 </td>
 </tr>
 <tr>